 Please tell us why you are applying - what work you are proposing to be funded? and an estimate of costs

 I have worked as a poet and spoken word artist for several years and am passionate about poetry being accessible to all.
-By working with SEND schools I will provide opportunities for students to explore poetry, rhyme and rhythm.
+By working with SEND schools, I will provide opportunities for students to explore poetry, rhyme and rhythm.
 At the same time, I will be learning and expanding my own practice in making my poetry accessible.
 Luton has such diversity, and I would like to reflect the diversity of the residents.
 I plan to display the poetry publicly to increase visibility and representation for SEND students.

 I would like to work with one SEND school to create poetry together for 12 weeks.
 During this time, students will explore new skills and creating visible interactive poetry points within the school.
 The theme for the poetry would be friendship and identity.